MozillaSecurity/ffpuppet/README.md

                         (e10s only)
   -l LOG, --log LOG     Location to save log files --log-limit LOG_LIMIT
-                        Log file size limit in MBs (default: 'no limit') -m MEMORY, --memory MEMORY
+                        Log file size limit in MBs (default: no limit) -m MEMORY, --memory MEMORY
-                        Process memory limit in MBs
-  -p PREFS, --prefs PREFS
+                        Process memory limit in MBs (default: no limit) -p PREFS, --prefs PREFS
-                        prefs.js file to use
-  -P PROFILE, --profile PROFILE
+                        Custom prefs.js file to use (default: profile default) -P PROFILE, --profile PROFILE
-                        Profile to use. (default: a temporary profile is created)
-  --safe-mode           Launch browser in 'safe-mode'.
-WARNING: Launching in
-                        safe mode blocks with a dialog that must be dismissed manually.
+                        Profile to use.
+This is non-destructive.
+A copy of the target profile will be used. (default: new temporary profile is created) --safe-mode           Launch browser in 'safe-mode'.
+WARNING: Launching in safe mode blocks with a dialog that must be dismissed manually.